Convergence and operadic compatibility of bulk and boundary OPEs in two-dimensional conformal field theory: Vertex operator algebra and homotopy little 2-disk operad

 In general, $A\circ_p B$ is defined by inserting the tree $B$ into the leaf labeled with $p$ in $A$, adding $p-1$ to labels of leaves in $B$, and adding $m-1$ to the labels of leaves after $p+1$ in $A$.
 If $B=\emptyset$, the $p$-th leaf in $A$ is simply erased, and the numbers are shifted forward.
 For example,

 The symmetric group $S_r$ acts on $\Tr_r$ by the permutation of labels, which satisfies the definition of a symmetric operad.

-We next look back at the definition of the parenthesized braid operad $\CPaB$ introduced in \cite{Bar,Ta}.
+We next recall the definition of the parenthesized braid operad $\CPaB$ introduced in \cite{Bar,Ta}.
 Let $\cat$ be the category of categories, i.e., objects are categories and morphisms are functors.
 By the direct product of categories, $\cat$ has a structure of a symmetric monoidal category.
 The notion of operad can be considered in any symmetric monoidal category, and $\CPaB$ is an operad object in $\cat$.

 For each $r\geq 1$, $\CPaB(r)$ is the category defined as follows: The set of all objects in $\CPaB(r)$ is the set of binary trees $\Tr_r$,

 Let $p:B_r \rightarrow S_r$ be the canonical projection from the braid group to the symmetric group whose kernel is the pure braid group $PB_r$.
 Let denote by $g:\Tr_r\rightarrow S_r$ the map given by forgetting the parenthesization and viewing trees as permutations.
 Then, for $A,B \in \Tr_{r}$, the space of homomorphisms is defined by